defaultroute0/NSX-Advanced-LB-Ansible/README.md

 # NSX Advanced Load Balancer (AVI Networks) Ansible Example
-Simple automation of load balancing and GSLB concepts
+Simple automation of load balancing and GSLB concepts.

+The NSX Advanced load balancer (formerly https://avinetworks.com/ ) is highly automatable multi-cloud application services LB with elastic application delivery, security, and pervasive analytics across data centers and clouds.
+Its architectural advantages makes it easy to apply load balancing, web application firewall and container ingress to any application.

 The ansible playbooks here will deploy the load balancing needed for a 3 tier application Some points on this ansible example: